-I wish I had more to share on this Thornhill Park; this is all I can find.
-I only found out about it by accident when researching the home of Judge EM Gibson, who lived on a ranch in the area where Thornhill School is now and over to Aspinwall Drive.
-Judge Gibson lived there in the late 1880s.
-I will soon post something on the first residents of Montclair, which will include Gibson.
-I will call this page a work in progress to be updated.
+I wish I had more to share on Thornhill Park.
+I only found out about it by accident when looking into Judge EM Gibson’s home, who lived on a ranch in the area where Thornhill School is now and over to Aspinwall Drive.
+He lived there in the late 1880s.

 Thornhill Park was an area of small farms of 1/4 acre to 1 acre where you could grow your own food or say raise chickens, as noted in the ad below.